‘An epic story of courage and tragedy’ – Matt Dickinson, The Times

 ‘A powerful and heart-breaking story about sacrifice and courage’ – Le Monde, France

 Argentina, 1978.
-President Jorge Rafael Videla’s military dictatorship reigns with an iron fist, regularly kidnapping, torturing and murdering political activists and opponents and their families at secret concentration camps.
-The country is locked in a spiral of fear and chaos – and are soon to host the World Cup.
+President Jorge Rafael Videla’s military dictatorship reigns with an iron fist, kidnapping, torturing and murdering political activists and their families at secret concentration camps.
+The country is locked in a spiral of fear and chaos – and is soon to host the football World Cup.

-As the cacophony of protest against Videla’s government rises, his regime’s drive to ‘disappear’ these troublesome elements accelerates before they can embarrass him in front of the world’s media.
+As the cacophony of protests against Videla’s government rises, his regime’s drive to ‘disappear’ these troublesome elements accelerates before they can embarrass the junta in front of the world’s media.

-This is the story of a rugby club that refused to be silenced.
-When one of their teammates is found dead – assassinated – the Club La Plata first XV took a minute’s silence before their next game.
-The minute ran to two . . . to three . . .
-For ten long minutes they stood in furious silence.
+This is the story of a rugby club that refuses to be silenced.
+When one of their teammates is assassinated, the Club La Plata first XV take a minute’s silence before their next game.
+The minute runs to two . . . to three . . .
+For ten long minutes they stand in furious silence.

-This extraordinary novel is based on interviews with survivors of Argentina’s so-called ‘dirty war’ in the seventies, when tens of thousands of protesters disappeared, many never to be found again.
-Bold, powerful and heart-breaking, The Silenced is a portrait of astonishing courage and defiance and an examination of the unbreakable bonds forged by a team of rugby players in the face of seemingly insurmountable odds.
+This extraordinary novel is based on interviews with survivors of Argentina’s Dirty War in the seventies, when tens of thousands of protesters disappeared, many never to be found again.
+Bold, powerful and heart-breaking, The Silenced is a portrait of astonishing courage and defiance, and an examination of the unbreakable bonds of a rugby team in the face of seemingly insurmountable odds.